Sparsh12321/WordlWise/README.md

-# Save the README content to a file for download

-readme_worldwise = """
 # 🌍 WorldWise

 A clean, responsive web app to track and document all the places you've visited worldwide.
 Built during Jonas Schmedtmann’s Ultimate React Course, this project includes location-based notes and interactive maps, built with modern React tools.